keboola/developers-docs/extend/component/implementation/r.md

 of items returned in table list and manifest contents, see [the specification](/extend/common-interface/config-file/).

-Note that the `destination` label in the script refers to the destination from the [mappers perspective](/extend/component/tutorial/input-mapping/).
+Note that the `destination` label in the script refers to the destination from the [mapper perspective](/extend/component/tutorial/input-mapping/).
 The input mapper takes `source` tables from the user's storage and produces `destination` tables that become the input of the component.
 The output tables of the component are consumed by the output mapper whose `destination` are the resulting tables in Storage.